 Beware recommendations of an investment made into an investment bond / insurance bond via a QROPS.
 This is often very costly bad advice dictated by the limited licences and lack of knowledge of the advisers / advisors, especially in the USA!
 In fact some of the better advice, following UK regulations, is only available through quality specialist pension advisers who understand regulations in the UK, and do not base their advice on who pays the highest commission.

 Overseas pension schemes allow for the payment of pensions in currencies other than Sterling, providing a valuable safeguard for expats.
 UK pension trustees also now allow for currencies other than sterling to be held and utilised.

 UK money purchase schemes have no tax deducted on death in the UK if the settlor is under the age of 75.
-There is no 45 or 55% death tax anymore, and QROPS is actually at a disadvantage to a UK pension now because of the extra trustee costs required.
+There is no 45 or 55% death tax anymore, and QROPS is actually at a disadvantage to a UK pension now because of the extra trustee costs required and restrictions since 2017.

 Where QROPS continues to enjoy an advantage over SIPP / UK pensions is if the settlor/pensioner is over 74.
 However, if you are over 74, then even with a UK pension all is not lost anymore.
 The fund can be handed down to beneficiaries as a pension fund without any tax penalties, although beneficiaries in the UK will have to pay tax on anything they receive at their marginal tax rate.
 If they are not in the UK, then they will have to pay income tax as residents in the country they are in.
 If they do not want a fund, and what full access then only until 5th April 2016, they must pay a 45% one-off tax charge on the fund.
 This is currently under review with a view to removing it from April 2016.
 This allows for "generational planning in the UK”, something QROPS also does as well.